gamajo/blog/_pages/community.md

 * <a href="https://core.trac.wordpress.org/ticket/18698">#18698</a>: Use body class in custom background callback (3.3)
 * <a href="https://core.trac.wordpress.org/ticket/16432">#16432</a>: Add filter to ent2ncr (3.3)</p>

-<h2 id="github">Credited Contributions to Projects on GitHub</h2>
+## Credited Contributions to Projects on GitHub

-My <a href="https://github.com/GaryJones?tab=repositories">Projects on GitHub</a> are under the Sources tab.
+My [Projects on GitHub](https://github.com/GaryJones?tab=repositories) are under the Sources tab.
 These include full WordPress plugins, or library classes for use in themes or plugins.

 All of the items below are ones I've contributed code to.
 Some range from simple documentation fixes up to being a core contributor with commit access to the repo.